 This site compiles information about delphacid planthoppers (Hemiptera: Fulgoroidea: Delphacidae), with a particular emphasis on American north of Mexico.
-The content of this site is currently being developed.
+The content of this site is continually being developed and updated.
 One of the goals is to provide materials for state identifiers, APHIS, or USDA-PPQ to be able to quickly recognize potentially invasive species.
-When finished, this site will include Lucid3 identification keys to North American delphacid species, plus about 40 possibly invasive species of economic interest, plus host plants, taxonomy, morphology, phylogeny, life history, collecting and preservation techniques, and other topics of interest.
+When finished, this site will include Lucid3 identification keys to North American delphacid species (a draft key to common species is available on the "Identification Key Guide" link to left), plus about 40 possibly invasive species of economic interest, plus host plants, taxonomy, morphology, phylogeny, life history, collecting and preservation techniques, and other topics of interest.

 What are delphacids?

-Delphacids planthoppers are insects related to leafhoppers, treehoppers, spittlebugs and cicadas.
+Planthoppers are insects related to leafhoppers, treehoppers, spittlebugs and cicadas (but are in the infraorder Fulgoromorpha instead of the Cicadomorpha).
 Most species are between 2-4 mm in size (ranging from ~1.5 - ~10.0 mm).
-They are easily distinguished from similar insect families by the presence of a large, movable spur (the 'calcar') on the apex of the hind tibiae.
+Delphacids are easily distinguished from other planthoppers and similar insect families (i.e., the cicadomorphs) by the presence of a large, movable spur (the 'calcar') on the apex of the hind tibiae.
 Delphacids are mostly grass-feeders, although some feed on sedges, rushes, and broad-leaved plants, especially those in the aster family.

 The calcar of Syndelphax alexanderi.